typedb/typedb-docs/08-examples/05-migration-python.md

 In order to load data from each file into Grakn, we need to:

 1.  retrieve a list containing dictionaries, each of which represents a data item.
 We do this by calling `parse_data_to_dictionaries(input)`
-2.  for each dictionary in `items`: a) create a transaction `tx`, which closes once used, b) construct the `graql_insert_query` using the corresponding template function, c) execute the query and d)commit the transaction.
+2.  for each dictionary in `items`: a) create a `transaction`, which closes once used, b) construct the `graql_insert_query` using the corresponding template function, c) execute the query and d)commit the transaction.

 <div class="note">
 [Important]